English Language Learner (ELL) Support

 • Clearly state academic expectations.

-• Offering models or detailed examples.
+• Offer models or detailed examples.

-• Breaking larger assignments into smaller steps.
+• Break larger assignments into smaller steps.

-• Using visuals, charts, and graphic organizers.
+• Use visuals, charts, and graphic organizers.

-• Encouraging peer support and collaborative learning.
+• Encourage peer support and collaborative learning.

-• Providing both written and verbal instructions.
+• Provide both written and verbal instructions.

 How can I make class discussions more inclusive for ELLs?